 Nutrition plays an important role in not only improving liver health but also in preventing or reducing complications of the disease.

-This article explains what liver cirrhosis is, which foods you should eat and which foods to avoid with the disease as well as a sample cirrhosis diet.
+This article explains what liver cirrhosis is, which foods you should eat and which foods to avoid with the disease as well as a sample liver cirrhosis diet.

 What Is Liver Cirrhosis?

 Cirrhosis is the severe scarring of the liver.

 It’s a slow developing disease in which scar tissue replaces healthy liver cells.

 - Viral infections (hepatitis B and C)